 Prior to the flexibility of Panoply and Looker the company did not have the option to create their own metrics.
 Their former analytics tools defined how they could explore their data.
 With Looker and Panoply, the ability to create and imagine metrics is wide open.

 Furthermore, their new data stack has created consistency of data definitions.
 All across their business, data and metrics are defined one way.
 That means marketing, customer service and sales teams all speak the same language no matter their level of data awareness and skill.

 Nichol expressed, “It’s been an effective way to put data in the hands of everybody.”

 The company’s biggest benefit of all is that they now have a scalable data warehouse solution with low maintenance.
 Given their promising success and growth in the last few years, it’s important to be set up for data growth in the future.

-Now that they’ve implemented Panoply’s smart data warehouse, the team has a flexible, self-optimizing solution that doesn’t require a DBA or additional staff.
+Now that they’ve implemented Panoply for their ETL and data warehousing, the team has a flexible, easy-to-use solution that doesn’t require a DBA or additional headcount.
 The Latest Scoop is set for a future that honors their initial goal: fresh, unique retail experiences.

-With a smart data warehouse like Panoply, The Latest Scoop can easily stay close to its customers, understand their preferences, and deliver the most personalized products possible.
+With a cloud data platform like Panoply, The Latest Scoop can easily stay close to its customers, understand their preferences, and deliver the most personalized products possible.

 The future of this powerhouse pop-up boutique has been solidified by a data warehouse.